-- If you get faceslammed, unfriended, decontacted, filtered out, muted, etc., don’t take it personally.
-It’s because your updates are not relevant to the kind of information I’m interested in at the moment.
-Feel free to do the same to me if I’m annoying you, you’ll make yourself a favor, and I won’t take it personally either.
+- If you get faceslammed, unfriended, filtered out, muted, etc., don’t take it personally.
+It’s because your updates are not relevant to the kind of information I’m looking for at the moment.
+Feel free to do the same to me if I’m annoying you, you’ll do yourself a favor, and I won’t take it personally either.

 - Most of the status updates I post are bookmarks from my Diigo account or blog posts I write.
 Since I bookmark a lot every day, it just seems right to pass some along to my social media contacts.

 - I do not read every status updates out there.
 It’s simply impossible to do.
-So I scan updates once in a while to find links and ideas I’m interested in.
+So I scan updates once in a while to find links and ideas I’m interested in, when I have time.
 I also pay more attention to conference hashtags and keywords in certain periods of time.

 - In general, I use Facebook for personal purposes and Twitter, Google+, and LinkedIn for professional purposes.
 See my About page for a list of currently active social media personas.